CLI Reference

 If db.default_path is set in nanograph.toml, --db can be omitted.

-jsonlis the portable seed format: nodes plus edges withfrom/toresolved through schema@keyvaluesjsonkeeps more debug-oriented internal detail for inspection
+jsonlis the portable seed format: nodes plus edges withfrom/toresolved through schema@keyvaluesjsonkeeps more debug-oriented internal detail for inspection--no-embeddingsomits vector embedding properties from exported payloads

 init